Hydropower Regulatory Efficiency Act of 2013: House

 The Bill was introduced into the House on January 15, 2013 by Rep. Cathy McMorris Rodgers (R-WA).
 It was sent to the United States House Committee on Energy and Commerce and the United States House Energy Subcommittee on Energy and Power.
 It passed the House by a vote of 422-0 on February 13, 2013.

 Senate

 After passing in the House, the Bill was referred to the United States Senate Committee on Energy and Natural Resources on February 14, 2013.
 A ranking member of the Committee, Sen. Lisa Murkowski (R-AK), told The Hill that she expected the Bill to pass in the Senate as well.
 Power Magazine also reported that chances for passage in the Senate looked good.
+The measure passed the Senate by unanimous consent on August 1, 2013.

 Provisions/Elements of the bill

 This summary is based largely on the summary provided by the Congressional Research Service, a public domain source.

 Section 1 of the Bill provides the short title of the bill, "Hydropower Regulatory Efficiency Act of 2013", and gives a table of contents for the bill.

 Section 2 of the Bill provides the "Findings" of Congress.
 It has a short description of facts that Congress lists as a way to provide context for why they are writing the bill and want to make this new law.
 In this bill, Congress lists the number of Americans who work in the hydropower industry (approximately 300, 000), the number of dams in the United States that are used to produce power (less than 3% of 80, 000), and that hydropower provides 7% of the energy generated in the United States.

 Section 3 of the Bill would amend the Public Utility Regulatory Policies Act of 1978 (PURPA) to increase from 5,000 to 10,000 kilowatts the size of small hydroelectric power projects which the Federal Energy Regulatory Commission (FERC) may exempt from its license requirements.

 Section 4 of the Bill would amend the Federal Power Act to revise the limitation on the maximum installation capacity of qualifying conduit hydropower facilities that are eligible for an exemption from licensing requirements.

 It would also require any person, state, or municipality proposing to construct a qualifying conduit hydroelectricity facility to file with the Federal Energy Regulatory Commission (FERC) a notice of intent to do so.
 It would require FERC, within 15 days after receiving such a notice of intent, to make an initial determination as to whether the facility meets the qualifying criteria.

 The Bill would then waive the license requirements for any Conduit hydroelectricity facility that: